submariner-io/submariner-website/src/layouts/shortcodes/cloud-prepare/aws.md

 {{- end }}

-Note that certain parameters, such as the IPsec UDP ports and AWS instance type for the gateway, can be customized.
+Note that certain parameters, such as the tunnel UDP port and AWS instance type for the gateway, can be customized.
 For example:

 ```bash